-49 For more on this subject, see Essential Christianity: Historic Christian Systematic Theology-With a Focus on Its Very Practical Dimensions.
+54 For more on this subject, see Essential Christianity: Historic Christian Systematic Theology-With a Focus on Its Very Practical Dimensions.

-- c) all combined with Islamic teachings that to kill unbelievers means bliss and reward in the next life.
+- a) the unjust UN expropriation of Arab land from those who've lived there for generations; - b) bleak economic conditions as a result of repressive Israeli laws, policies, and practices; - c) all combined with Islamic teachings that to kill unbelievers means bliss and reward in the next life.
 Such thoughts, becoming dreams embedded in the fabric of their being, explain why there are sufficient candidates for suicide bombing. - d) Thus, our message to both Israel and the Palestinians must include the above observations for both sides. - 1- For Israel we must affirm their need under present conditions to be ready with superior power but that that power should be only used defensively against other countries and their Islamic subsidiaries that want to destroy Israel, not against its own citizens and neighbors who want to live in peace with Israel.
 We should also urge Israel to remember and turn to the Messiah who already has come and is the only one who can bring true peace.
 (John 16:33) See also the following section. - 2- For the Palestinians we need to emphasize the importance of not losing hope and do all we can to find just solutions, beginning with God's help.
 See the following section. - m.
 Much more could be said.
 The preceding is enough for now.
 Since the current state of Israel is a secular state, the justice implications of the Bible texts are as much and even more for us as Christians: Micah 6:8-contrasted with such current events as the preceding.
-God's Word is to his people for our action.50
+God's Word is to his people for our action.
+55